kylebmeredith/Camera-Calibration/README.md

 with all three calibration patterns, but the ArUco box requires intrinsic input (it will use this input as an initial estimate to be optimized).
-The recommended pipeline is to calculate camera intrinsics using a high quality set of chessboard images, then input these intrinsics into stereo calibration with a set of ArUco box images.   ([example settings file](settings/intrinsicChessboardSettings.yml))
+The recommended pipeline is to calculate camera intrinsics using a high quality set of chessboard images, then input these intrinsics into stereo calibration with a set of ArUco box images.

 Intrinsic calibration can be optimized by modifying the flags in the calibrateCamera function (check the API linked above for more information).
 The setting **Calibrate_FixDistCoeffs**